for speed and SEO

 Components of image optimisation

-There are a few things to consider when optimising images.
+There are a few things to consider when you begin to optimise images in WordPress.
 By choosing the right combination of these you can reduce your image size by perhaps four or five times.

 Resizing can be a simple first step to reduce a large image file size.